-5. Results
+5. RESULTS

 The proposed step size selection method is examined through MATLAB implementation of LMS and NLMS algorithms, using the filter orders: 10 and 20.
 In addition to the proposed method, step size in LMS is selected based on three various well-known methods given in table 1.
 For a fair comparison, the upper limit in each equation that specifies the range for step size is used, in order to provide the fastest possible convergence to the optimum solution provided by the equation and to assure stability at the same time.
-Based on this explanation, the exact value used for step size for each of the LMS implementations in Fig. 2 is as given in table 2.
 Fig. 2 shows the convergence rate in terms of the absolute instantaneous error value for each of the used methods compared to NLMS algorithm, for filter orders 10 and 20.